Constraining Primordial Non-Gaussianity with Density-Split Clustering: Introduction

 Many statistics have been proposed to measure higher-order galaxy clustering information.
 The most straightforward examples include directly measuring the three-point correlation function/bispectrum and four-point correlation function/trispectrum \cite{Sefusatti_2006, Gil-Marin_2017, Slepian_2017, Philcox_2021}.
-Indirect methods for capturing this higher-order information include counts-in-cells statistics \cite{Szapudi_2004, Uhlemann_2020}, non-linear transformations of the density field \cite{Neyrinck_2009, Wang_2024}, void statistics \cite{Lavaux_2012, Nadathur_2020, Contarini_2023, Fraser_2024}, separate universes \cite{Wagner_2015, Chiang_2015}, marked correlations \cite{White_2016, Massara_2018}, k-th nearest neighbours statistics \cite{Banerjee_2021, Yuan_2024}, Minkowski functionals \cite{Schmalzing_1996, Lippich_2021, Appleby_2022, Liu_2023}, the wavelet scattering transform \cite{Valogiannis_2022a, Peron_2024}, skew spectra \cite{Hou_2023}, the minimum spanning tree \cite{Naidoo_2022}, and critical points \cite{Shim_2024}.
+Indirect methods for capturing this higher-order information include counts-in-cells statistics \cite{Szapudi_2004, Uhlemann_2018, Friedrich_2020}, non-linear transformations of the density field \cite{Neyrinck_2009, Wang_2024a, Wang_2024b}, void statistics \cite{Lavaux_2012, Nadathur_2020, Contarini_2023, Fraser_2024}, separate universes \cite{Wagner_2015, Chiang_2015}, marked correlations \cite{White_2016, Massara_2018}, k-th nearest neighbours statistics \cite{Banerjee_2021, Yuan_2024, Coulton_2024}, Minkowski functionals \cite{Schmalzing_1996, Lippich_2021, Appleby_2022, Liu_2023}, the wavelet scattering transform \cite{Valogiannis_2022a, Peron_2024}, skew spectra \cite{Hou_2023}, the minimum spanning tree \cite{Naidoo_2022}, and critical points \cite{Shim_2024}.
 Several of these clustering methods were compared in a previous mock challenge \cite{Beyond2pt_2024}, and research is ongoing to further understand the complementarity of these different summary statistics.

-Among these novel techniques is \textit{Density-Split Clustering} (DSC) \cite{Paillas_2021, Paillas_2023, Paillas_2024, CuestaLazaro_2024}, which measures three-dimensional clustering statistics in separate environments split according to local galaxy density\footnote{A similar idea has been applied to cosmic shear analyses from weak gravitational lensing \cite{Gruen_2018, Friedrich_2018, Burger_2023}.}.
+Among these novel techniques is \textit{Density-Split Clustering} (DSC) \cite{Paillas_2021, Paillas_2023, Paillas_2024, CuestaLazaro_2024}, which measures three-dimensional clustering statistics in separate environments split according to local galaxy density.
+A similar approach was first applied to cosmic shear analyses from weak gravitational lensing \cite{Gruen_2018, Friedrich_2018, Burger_2023}.
 The notion of studying galaxy clustering as a function of density environment has been explored in previous works \cite{Abbas_2007, Tinker_2007, Bayer_2021, Bonnaire_2022, Bonnaire_2023}.
 Most recently, \cite{Paillas_2023} used the Fisher information formalism to study the constraining power of DSC compared to the two-point correlation function (2PCF) for the $\nu \Lambda$CDM model.
 DSC was also applied to observational data from the CMASS BOSS galaxy sample \cite{Paillas_2024} using an emulator \cite{CuestaLazaro_2024}.